project-gemmi/gemmi/docs/install.rst

 C++ library
 -----------

-It is a header-only library.
+It is (mostly) a header-only library.
 You need to ensure that the ``include`` directory is in your include path when compiling your program.
 For example::

     git clone https://github.com/project-gemmi/gemmi.git
     c++ -Igemmi/include -O2 my_program.cpp

+(Recently, after v0.5.8, parts of the projects were moved from headers to src/.
+This instruction is to be updated before the next release).

 If you want Gemmi to uncompress gzipped files on the fly (i.e. if you ``#include <gemmi/gz.hpp>``)